awsdocs/aws-elemental-mediapackage-user-guide/doc_source/scte.md

 + **Passthrough** – MediaPackage copies all SCTE\-35 messages from the source content and inserts them in the output manifest\.

 ****Customize ad triggers****
-This setting is available on HLS, CMAF, and DASH endpoints\.
+This setting is available on HLS, DASH, and CMAF endpoints\.
 **Customize ad triggers** identifies which SCTE\-35 message types MediaPackage treats as ads in the output manifest\.
 If you don't change this setting, MediaPackage treats these message types as ads:
 + Splice insert